svtk/koog-tutorials/tutorials/IntroToAIAgents.md

 ```

-We need to pass in the Koog PromptExecutor, which acts as a higher-level abstraction for model interaction.
-While LLMClient is a low-level layer for communicating with different LLMs, the PromptExecutor builds on top of it, allowing you to add things like monitoring and logging.
-A single executor can manage multiple LLMClients—useful when your code interacts with different model providers.
-In our case, we use SingleLLMPromptExecutor, taking the client as an argument:
+We need to pass in the Koog `PromptExecutor`, which acts as a higher-level abstraction for model interaction.
+While `LLMClient` is a low-level layer for communicating with different LLMs, the `PromptExecutor` builds on top of it, allowing you to add things like monitoring and logging.
+A single executor can manage multiple `LLMClient`s—useful when your code interacts with different model providers.
+In our case, we use `SingleLLMPromptExecutor`, taking the client as an argument:

 ```kotlin